backend-development/backend-development-textbook/source/nextjs.md

 ## next.js routing

 From `next.js` 13 onwards the routes are created in the `app/` directory.
-`page.js` is the default (like index.html used to be), folders and filenames can contain parameters in brackets:
+`page.js` is the default (like index.html used to be), folders can contain parameters in brackets:

 ```
 app/page.js          -->   /
-app/otherpage.js     -->   /otherpage
+app/otherpage/page.js     -->   /otherpage
 app/users/page.js    -->   /users/
-app/users/[:id].js   -->   /users/42/
+app/users/[:id]/page.js   -->   /users/42/
 ```

 There are special files: